haydnv/tinychain/README.md

 This is effectively the classic [Paxos](https://en.wikipedia.org/wiki/Paxos_(computer_science)) algorithm, with two key differences:
  * For a cross-service transaction, 100% consensus is required before the transaction is committed (this differs from a transaction within a single service with multiple replicas\*, where a minimum 50% consensus is required, and non-compliant replicas are removed from the replica set)
- * The "leader" is not a predetermined property of the network, but simply the first host to claim ownership of the transaction (in this sense the Tinychain consensus protocol is "distributed" Paxos)
+ * The "leader" is not a predetermined property of the network, but simply the first **Cluster** to claim ownership of the transaction (in this sense the Tinychain consensus protocol is "distributed" Paxos)

 This functionality is implemented automatically for any service using the Tinychain host software.